Trump says lives being destroyed by 'a mere allegation' after staffers resign over domestic abuse claims

 "He said very strongly yesterday that he's innocent so you have to talk to him about that, but we absolutely wish him well, he did a very good job when he was at the White House," he said.

-It is not the first time Trump has been dismissive of allegations against staff and political allies.
+It is not the first time Trump has emphasized the denials of staff and political allies facing allegations of abuse.
 In November he voiced support for GOP Alabama Senate candidate Roy Moore, who had been accused of sexual misconduct against teenagers.

 “He totally denies, he says it didn’t happen,” Trump told reporters.
 “You have to listen to him, also.”